raniphore/PGDDS-IIIT-Bangalore/README.md

 Developed a regression model to predict the price of cars in the American automobile market with 90.6% accuracy by analyzing physical and intangible attributes of the vehicle.

 #### [5] Help NGO Case Study:
-Performed dimensionality reduction using PCA and categorise the countries on socio-economic and health factors using Clustering to determine the overall development of a country and accordingly suggest the countries that needs immediate help from the NGO.
+Performed dimensionality reduction using PCA and categorised the countries on socio-economic and health factors using Clustering to determine the overall development of a country and accordingly suggest the countries that needs immediate help from the NGO.

 #### [6] Lead Score Case Study:
 Developed a classification model for an online Education Company to predict the customers that are most likely to convert into paying customers with an accuracy of 81%.